 How Can Businesses Conserve Water?

 The industrial and commercial sectors can conserve water through recycling and waste reduction.
 Industry has implemented conservation measures to comply with state and federal water pollution controls.
 Evaluation of industrial plant data may show that a particular process or manufacturing step uses the most water or causes the greatest contamination.
 Such areas can be targeted for water conservation.
-Also, water that is contaminated by one process may be usable in other plant processes that do not require high-quality water.
+Also, water that is contaminated by one process may be usable in other plant processes that do not require high-quality, clean water.

 How Can I Conserve Water?